Learning Cosmology from Nearest Neighbour Statistics: Machine learning model

-Motivated by the aforementioned works, we implement a hybrid neural network architecture in this study.
-The model integrates a \textsc{ResNet-18} backbone with fully connected layers that incorporate summary statistics, i.e., the NN cumulative distribution functions (CDFs).
-We initialize the \textsc{ResNet-18} model after modifying the input convolutional layer to accept multiple input channels, corresponding to the different NN distances (e.g., 1NN to 4NN).
+Motivated by the aforementioned works, we implemented a hybrid neural network architecture for this study.
+The model integrates a \textsc{ResNet-18} backbone with fully connected layers that incorporate summary statistics, i.e. the NN cumulative distribution functions (CDFs).
+We initialise the \textsc{ResNet-18} model after modifying the input convolutional layer to accept multiple input channels, corresponding to the different NN distances (e.g. 1NN to 4NN).
 The fully connected classification head of ResNet is removed and replaced with an identity layer to extract the learned feature representation from the input maps.
-The length of the learned features, i.e., the number of output channels from the ResNet (as shown in the figure) is kept to 512.
+The length of the learned features, i.e. the number of output channels from the ResNet (as shown in the figure) is kept to 512.
 These features are then concatenated with the 1D summary statistics vector (of length 192, corresponding to the concatenated CDFs from 1NN–4NN).
-The combined feature vector (of dimension 704, i.e., 512 from ResNet and 192 from CDFs) is passed through an inference block consisting of a multi-layer perceptron followed by a final output layer that predicts the cosmological parameters as shown in Fig. \ref{fig:network}.
-The number of layers and neurons in the multi-layer perceptron of the network, as well as the learning rate and weight decay, are hyperparameters optimized with \textsc{OPTUNA}\citep{akiba2019optuna} in over 100 trials \footnote{In the figure, the structure of the inference block presents the best architecture achieved after \textsc{OPTUNA} hyper-parameterization.}.
-The architecture allows the model to jointly learn from both spatial features in the NN distance maps and global statistical summaries.
+The combined feature vector (of dimension 704, i.e. 512 from ResNet and 192 from CDFs) is passed through an inference block consisting of a multi-layer perceptron followed by a final output layer that predicts the cosmological parameters as shown in Fig. \ref{fig:network}.
+The number of layers and neurons in the multi-layer perceptron of the network, as well as the learning rate and weight decay, are hyperparameters optimised with \textsc{OPTUNA}\citep{akiba2019optuna} in over 100 trials, as mentioned in Table \ref{tab:hyperparameters_all}.\footnote{In the figure, the structure of the inference block presents the best architecture achieved after \textsc{OPTUNA} hyper-parameterisation.} The architecture allows the model to jointly learn from spatial features in the NN distance maps and from global statistical summaries.

-\subsection{Loss Function}
+\subsection{Loss function}

 All the above-mentioned models are trained to perform likelihood-free inference on the value of the cosmological parameters.
-For each parameter, the model predicts the marginal posterior mean ($\mu$) and standard deviation ($\sigma$), defined as:
+For each parameter, the model predicts the marginal posterior mean ($\mu$) and standard deviation ($\sigma$), defined as

-where $\mathcal{P}$ represents input which could be CDFs for \textbf{CDF-Only}, Maps for \textbf{Map-only}, or a combination of CDF and Maps for \textbf{Map+CDF}.
-To achieve this, we minimize the following loss function \citep{moment_networks, CMD}
+where $\mathcal{P}$ represents the input, which could be CDFs for CDF-only, Maps for Map-only, or a combination of CDF and Maps for Map+CDF.
+To achieve this, we minimise the following loss function \citep{moment_networks, CMD}